yetiiil/venice_building_height/README.md

 To visualise the height of the building, the first method is to change the colors of the points in the PointCloud model.
 For each point in the ‘PointCloud’, it has a ‘Colors' attribute.
 By calling this attribute, an (n, 3) array of value range [0, 1], containing RGB colors information of the points will be returned.
 Therefore, by normalising the ‘distances array’ values to the range of [0,1] and expanding the 'distances array' to three dimensions by replication, we get a (n, 3) ‘height array' in the form of (n, 3) 'colors array’.

 ### 📝 Step 2️⃣: Map Construction
-In this section, we transform the PointCloud coordinates information into a DataFrame, and plot the z-coordinate on a XoZ plane 2D map.
+In this step, we transform the PointCloud coordinates information into a DataFrame, and plot the z-coordinate on a X-Z plane 2D map.
 ## 🎉 Results

 ![This is an image](http://fdh.epfl.ch/images/4/47/Height_tab20c.png)